FadwaVerba/FadwaVerba/README.md

 - 👋 Hi, I’m @FadwaVerba
-- 👀 I’m interested in Data Science
+- 👀 I’m a Data Scienctist
-- 🌱 I’m currently learning Theoretical Neuroscience

 <!---
 FadwaVerba/FadwaVerba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.